Office Hours: Tuesday, 8:00 - 8:45am; M - Th afternoons, 4:15 - 5:00pm

 This individualized instruction and feedback will take place in-class on designated workshop days as well as during tutoring hours.

 I will be available Tuesdays and Thursdays after school for tutoring.
 One of the best ways for you to improve your writing is by coming to tutoring for help and counsel.
 Since writing is a process, the act of revision is CRUCIAL to learning the craft.
 You are required to revise most of your in-class essays for a separate grade.
 Therefore, availing yourself of tutoring helps you as a writer and helps you increase your chances of successful revision.
-In addition to working on your writing skills, we will cover a variety of topics designed to help you improve your test-taking skills and your analytical skills.
+In addition to working on your writing skills, we will cover a variety of topics designed to help you improve your test-taking and analytical skills.

 Course Outline (including proposed texts)